alphagov/govuk-developer-docs/source/manual/errors.html.md

 ### Incorrect bubbling up of errors

-Rummager crashes on date parsing, returns `422`, which raises an error in finder-frontend.
+Search API crashes on date parsing, returns `422`, which raises an error in finder-frontend.

 Example: <https://sentry.io/govuk/app-finder-frontend/issues/400074507>